-The other way to search for Source titles is to Browse the index by clicking on the search screen whenever Publication Names is selected from the drop-down fields list, or from the Field Tags list on the Advanced Search page.
+The other way to search for Source titles is to Browse the index by clicking on the a icon on the Search screen whenever Publication Names is selected from the drop-down fields list, or from the Field Tags list on the Advanced Search page.
 When you find the title or titles of interest, you can add them to the "Transfer" box by clicking on the appropriate ADD button.
 Once you have added all the titles of interest, click the OK button to transfer them to the search screen where they can be searched with the OR operator.